 How to Overclock

-1. Enter the BIOS.
+1. Enter the BIOS or open software overclocking utility.
 Our tutorial on accessing the BIOS explains how, but for most desktop PCs, hitting the Del key on your keyboard as soon as you see the motherboard logo pop up on your monitor works.
+You can also use a software-based overclocking utility, like Intel XTU, to adjust many of the same parameters.

 There is no magic formula when it comes to overclocking.
 If you want to pinpoint the exact voltage for stability, use small increments of 0.01V.
 If you're not the patient type, you can work with higher increments, like 0.05V.

-6. Configure the voltage mode to the selection of your choice.
-We suggest adaptive mode because the Vcore decreases with the multiplier, which will make the processor generate less heat and consume less power.
-It also increases processor longevity.
+4. Configure the voltage mode to the selection of your choice.
+We suggest using a static (override) voltage mode until you've dialed in your overclock.
+After that, you can try other modes.
+Adaptive mode is often popular because the Vcore decreases with the multiplier, which will make the processor generate less heat and consume less power.

-7. Set the AVX offset to -1 or -2 to reduce the multiplier when your processor engages in AVX workloads.
+5. Set the AVX offset to -1 or -2 to reduce the multiplier when your processor engages in AVX workloads.
 AVX workloads hit the processor hard and, as a result, require more voltage to achieve stability.
+It isn't uncommon to see high overclocks accompanied by -3 or -4 offsets.

-8. Set the LLC.
+6. Set the LLC.
 Some motherboard brands prefer to use numeric values to determine the LLC level while others use non-numeric values.
 For the average user, a medium value should be more than enough.
-You can experiment with the different values to see which works best for you, though
+You can experiment with the different values to see which works best for you, though.

-9. Set Intel Speedstep to enabled or disabled..
-It's your call if you want your processor to always run at the overclocked frequency or downlock when it’s idle.
+7. Set Intel SpeedStep to enabled or disabled.
+It's your call if you want your processor to always run at the overclocked frequency, or downlock when it’s idle.
+If you leave SpeedStep enabled, be aware that the 'High Performance' Windows power plan will not allow the processor to downclock during idle periods.
+You'll need to use 'Balanced' or a lesser power plan to enable downclocking.

-10. Boot your system to see if it starts.
+8. Boot your system to see if it starts.
 If the system is unstable, continue tweaking the Vcore until you find stability.
+Cycle through the stability tests below to find your maximum core overclocks.

 Software For Testing Stability And Monitoring

 There are a lot of free programs that help you test your overclocked processor's stability.
 It's probably best to use a tandem of programs since each stresses the processor differently.
-At the end of the day, these programs are designed to hit the processor very hard so it's important to always keep your eye on the processor's temperature during the tests.
-Ideally, you would want to keep temperatures below the 85 degrees Celsius (C) for everyday operation.
-Coffee Lake K-series processors start throttling at 100C.
+At the end of the day, these programs are designed to hit the processor very hard, so it's important to always keep your eye on the processor's temperature during the tests.
+Most K-series processors start throttling at 100C, which means they will lower clock speeds and voltages to avoid thermal damage.
+You want to avoid hitting this threshold during your testing.
+Also, adjusting only one parameter between stress test attempts will greatly simplify the process.

 CPU-Z is the de facto program for monitoring your processor's frequency.
 AIDA64 and HWiNFO64 are also popular choices.
 Take into consideration that you should only run one monitoring program at a time.
 Running two or more simultaneously is counterproductive and causes polling issues.
 You could end up with inaccurate readings.